-… Back then I used to think about the starting point of the disease.
-Did some cause for my RA slipped my mind?
-What did go wrong?
+… Back then, I used to think about the starting point of the disease.
+Did some cause of my RA slip my mind?
+What went wrong?
 I dug into my memories and found – nothing.
-Nothing besides the memory of the feeling of slight hollowness: „What do I actually live for – and why?“ The thought, as well as the feeling, were swallowed from everyday madness and I quickly forgot about it whenever it came to my mind.
+Nothing besides the memory of the feeling of a slight hollowness. „What do I live for – and why?“, that was swallowed by the everyday turmoil that needed my attention from dawn till dusk.
 And if someone had asked: „What do you want?
-What do you miss?“ I couldn‘t have answered.
+What do you miss?“ I couldn‘t have given a proper answer.
 But a sensation ensembled the feeling, a certain feebleness within my hand.
 But that alone did not give me sufficient evidence for an explanation of my RA.
-That is why it looked to me at the time as if my illness had nothing to do with my way of life and therefore had to be explained solely by a pure failure of my body.
+That is why it looked as though my illness had nothing to do with my way of life.
+Therefore I thought it had to be explained solely by a pure failure of my body.

-Due to my discontinuation of treatment, however, I was now alone with my “rheumatism construction site”.
-I was completely on my own and wanted to make the most of my situation.
-But about my body, especially about all that is so soft and gibbering hid under my skin, I hadn’t thought more than absolutely necessary before.
+Due to the discontinuation of my treatment, however, I was now alone with my “rheumatism-matter”.
+I was entirely on my own and wanted to make the most of my situation.
+But about my body, especially about all that is so soft and gibbering under my skin, I hadn’t thought more than necessary before.

 So what could I do?

 Arthritic pain, a lot of it, forced me to think.

 With the words: „The pain will show the way!“ Fritz Perls once described the function of pain as a guiding light to its cause and elimination.
 That was true for me, because the aggressive course of my rheumatoid arthritis meant, among other things, that I only really became aware of the existence of different regions of my body due to the pain of inflammation.

 My rheumatoid arthritis seemed like something independent that just did whatever it wanted.
 It felt like it was moving freely throughout my whole body.